 Being open and approachable can go a long way in making new friends.
 Smile, say hello, and don’t be afraid to talk with classmates, roommates, or people you meet on campus.
 Showing interest in others and being willing to share your own experiences can help you build connections.

-During a seminar at the London School of Economics, introduce yourself to the person sitting next to you and ask about their background or thoughts on the lecture.
+Example: During a seminar at the London School of Economics, introduce yourself to the person sitting next to you and ask about their background or thoughts on the lecture.
 Simple gestures like these can open the door to new friendships.

 8. Attend Cultural Exchange Events